-Chief Credit Officer
+Ryan C. Rasmussen Chief Credit Officer

-Mr. Keil has served as Chief Credit Officer since May 2000.
-Mr. Keil has been a Farm Credit System employee since August 19, 1986.
-All of his years of service have been with associations that formed Premier Farm Credit, ACA, except for two years in which he was employed by the Eighth Farm Credit District and Farm Credit Services of the Mountain Plains, ACA.
-During his tenure, Mr. Keil has served in various capacities.
+Mr. Rasmussen was appointed Chief Credit Officer on January 1, 2024.
+He has been a Farm Credit employee since December 31, 2001.
+All of his years of service have been with Premier Farm Credit, ACA.
+During his tenure, Mr. Rasmussen has served in various capacities.